 Juan Manuel Caro explains how Telefónica justifies investment in autonomous networks: "Fundamentally, we're investing in upgrading our network with next-generation technologies and preparing it for new customers and services.
 It's a key enabler for our business and customer experience and does not require a short-term pay back.
 Nevertheless, we are getting efficiencies from automation and autonomy that allow us to deliver our services faster, better, and cheaper.
 And, going forward, it will enable the monetization of new services and the massification of network APIs (application programming interfaces)."
 It is also a tendency in the sector to tie in investments like these with large technology refresh cycles that happen every five years or so.
 However, it need not be done this way.
 As we saw in section 3, the level of investment necessary for autonomous networks is not very high (~1% of annual revenue over five years on average per organization).
 The high ROI from autonomous networks initiatives (1.4-2.7x) is likely to be recouped within five years.
-The group chief technology officer at a large French multinational telecom company shares how low CapEx requirement of this transformation helps them move faster: "The CapEx required for autonomous networks is very small compared with overall network CapEx.
+Laurent Leboucher of Orange shares how CAPEX needed for the transformation are relatively small and should be prioritized: "The CAPEX required for autonomous networks is small compared with overall network CAPEX.
 This is why we encourage all our countries to make those investments."
 "A program like this demands investment from a strategic perspective.
 Once that's done, a few use cases can provide cost savings that can be ploughed back in as investments.
 For instance, in use cases that we're executing, there are significant CapEx savings."